shnllsfpv/source_one_X8_lifter/README.md

 * 2x Arm 1 for X8
 * 2x Arm 2 for X8
 * 8x Cover for X8
+* 32x M3x6mm screws
+* 10x M3x12mm screws, to secure cover to the arm
+* 10x M3 lock nuts, to secure cover to the arm
+* 4x M3x40mm screws for the stack

 ## Arm 1 for X8